-1. What is the difference between Citriodiol® and “a mixture of cis- and trans-p-menthane-3,8-diol/Citriodiol” (also known as PMDRBO)?
+1. What is the difference between Citriodiol®, “Eucalyptus citriodora oil, hydrated, cyclized” (EC Oil H/C), “Oil of Lemon Eucalyptus” (OLE) and “a mixture of cis- and trans-p-menthane-3,8-diol/Citriodiol” (PMDRBO)?

-Citriodiol® is Citrefine’s trade name for the generic active ingredient PMDRBO (PMD Rich Botanic Oil) which is listed with the European authorities as “a mixture of cis- and trans-p-menthane-3,8-diol/Citriodiol”, a naturally sourced active substance containing p-menthane-3,8-diol (PMD) and other naturally occurring components from the Eucalyptus citriodora tree’s oil (common name: Lemon eucalyptus).
+Citriodiol® is Citrefine’s trade name for the generic active ingredient, referred to in Europe as Eucalyptus citriodora oil, hydrated, cyclized” (EC Oil H/C) and in the US and other jurisdictions as “Oil of Lemon Eucalyptus” (OLE) or ““Oil of Lemon Eucalyptus, hydrated, cyclized” (OLE H/C).
+This same active ingredient (also sometimes called PMDRBO (PMD Rich Botanic Oil)) was originally listed with the European authorities as “a mixture of cis- and trans-p-menthane-3,8-diol/Citriodiol”, but has since been redefined as Eucalyptus citriodora oil, hydrated, cyclized” (EC Oil H/C) to better reflect its botanic origin.
+Citriodiol® is a naturally sourced active substance containing p-menthane-3,8-diol (PMD) and other naturally occurring components from the Eucalyptus citriodora tree’s oil (common name: Lemon eucalyptus).

 Please contact us to understand how to reference Citriodiol® on your labels, or if you have any further questions about this.